sumis005/streetdifficult/README.md

 ## The Lab
 1. We are going to be begin by making the Staten Island graphic from the StreetEasy blog post.
-In the `App.js` component, find the `<DataView/>` component below the `<Navbar/>` component.
+In the `App.js` component, find the `<DataView/>` component below the `<h1>` element.
 Add the following attributes to the `<DataView/>` component.
 This will pass down the provided information as props to the component.

 ```javascript
 <DataView